rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs once every time when the game mode was changed, like opening/closing the inventory, character screen, pipboy, etc.

 ```
-int     arg0 - event type: 1 - when the player exits the game, 0 - otherwise
+int     arg0 - Event type: 1 - when the player exits the game, 0 - otherwise
-int     arg1 - the previous game mode
+int     arg1 - The previous game mode
 ```

 -------------------------------------------